Lockyer Valley: History

-The valley was once home to the "Kitabul People" before the arrival of Europeans in the early 19th century.
-Today, the Ugarapul People are considered the traditional owners of the Lockyer Valley region.
+The valley was once home to the Kitabul people before the arrival of Europeans in the early 19th century.
+Today, the Jagera people are considered the traditional owners of the Lockyer Valley region.

 One of the first white people known to the Indigenous people in the area was said to be "Boralcho" Baker, who lived with the Jagera people from 1826 for 18 years.
 In 1827, the explorer Allan Cunningham made his first contact.

-Squatting licenses were first granted in NSW in 1836 for what was by then considered Crown land.
-Squatters arrived in the area east of the Darling Downs from 1840 onwards and land clearing began for the grazing of live stock.
+Squatting licenses were first granted in New South Wales in 1836 for what was by then considered Crown land.
+Squatters arrived in the area east of the Darling Downs from 1840 onwards, and land clearing began for the grazing of live stock.
 The squatters lived in very basic huts like the DesJardins cottage, which can be seen at the Laidley Pioneer Village.
 From the late 1840s, many squatting licenses were turned into longer leases.

 Increasing numbers of unfenced grazing sheep and stations saw the traditional food sources of Aborigines decrease considerably.
-Many of them retreated into the mountains where they found a smaller range of edible food sources than on the grasslands, being one of the reasons for the near complete devastation of the Indigenous inhabitants of the area.
+Many of them retreated into the mountains where they found a smaller range of edible food sources than on the grasslands, which was one of the reasons for the near complete devastation of the Indigenous inhabitants of the area.

 The town of Gatton was gazetted in 1855, making it one of Queensland's earliest European settlements.
 The valley was populated by German immigrants under a scheme organised by Lutheran Pastor Heussler.

 The first rail line in the valley was opened in 1865 when the Ipswich to Grandchester services began operation.
 A small town developed in the 1870s while a small timber industry grew at about the same time.
 Structures in the valley were damaged by a 4.4 magnitude earthquake that struck the area on 17 November 1960.
 Between 1922 and 1960 the Laidley Valley railway line operated between Mulgowie and Laidley but was never profitable.

-In 1994, a 41 hectare parcel of scrub, known as Berlin Scrub Nature Refuge, was the first land protected as a nature refuge under the Nature Conservation Act 1992 In January 2012, the Southern Queensland Correctional Centre near Gatton began operations.
+In 1994, a 41 hectare parcel of scrub, known as Berlin Scrub Nature Refuge, was the first land protected as a nature refuge under the Nature Conservation Act 1992 In January 2012, the Southern Queensland Correctional Centre, near Gatton, began operations.